This June marks Pride Month 2022.

-Events are targeted to individuals who feel that their sexuality falls outside of the mainstream.
+Events are targeted to individuals who identify outside of the heterosexual mainstream.

 Pride encompasses who fall on the LGBTQIA+ spectrum, which stands for lesbian, bisexual, gay, transgender and queer, and also extends to include instersex and asexual groups.
 They also apply to people who idenitfy as pansexual, gender fluid and/or non-binary.